The64thGamer/cheeseepedia/content/wiki/Franklin, TN (3073 Mallory Lane).md

 TODO: History

 ## Stages ##
-Originally, the store had a .
+Originally, the store had a [Studio C Alpha]({{< ref "wiki/Studio C Alpha.md" >}}), with an [Interactive Console]({{< ref "wiki/Interactive Console.md" >}}), they would have it until around June of 2019. they use to have curtains, but were removed sometime between the late 2000's to early-2010's, they replaced where the curtains were with mini walls. in mid 2019, they would receive the 2.0 remodel, removing the Alpha, and replacing it with a Chuck E. Live Stage (Dance Floor) (Dance Floor).
 As of September 2022, they still have this remodel.
 {| class='wikitable'
 |+
 !Stage